Scottish Blossom Honey – what is it?

-Our customers often ask what makes honey blossom so tasty and appealing.
+Our customers often ask what makes Scottish blossom honey so tasty and appealing.

 In the early spring we get very light and delicate blossom mostly from apple bloom and rapeseed that is being farmed at the estate.